ganeshdanuri/mirai/README.md

 ## Contributing

 We welcome contributions!
-See the `CONTRIBUTING.md` file (if you choose to create one) for details on how to contribute.
+See the `CONTRIBUTING.md` file for details on how to contribute.

 ## License